-ITB Therapy℠ with Lioresal® Intrathecal (baclofen injection) has a well-established safety and efficacy profile for severe spasticity.
+ITB Therapy℠ with Lioresal® Intrathecal (baclofen injection) has a well-established efficacy profile for severe spasticity.
 It is approved to treat severe spasticity of both cerebral and spinal origins.1

 Before implantation of the SynchroMed® II infusion system, patients must show a positive response to Lioresal® Intrathecal in a screening trial.